Our Lady of Lourdes Hospital (Manila)

 Our Lady of Lourdes Hospital (abbreviated as OLLH) is a private non-profit tertiary hospital with 230-bed capacity located in Santa Mesa, Manila, in the Philippines.
 It is a part of the East Manila Hospital Managers Corporation, a subsidiary of Metro Pacific Investments Corporation.
 Our Lady of Lourdes Hospital was founded in 1958 by the Missionary Sisters Servants of the Holy Spirit congregation through Our Lady of Lourdes Hospital Inc., a non-stock, non-profit corporation.
-The hospital is currently managed by Metro Pacific Investments Corporation after the OLLHI agreed on a 20-year lease starting on November 2010.
+The hospital is currently managed by Metro Pacific Investments Corporation after the OLLHI agreed on a 20-year lease starting in November 2010.

 History

 Dr. Carlos Casas conceptualized the birth of the Our Lady of Lourdes Hospital on July 15, 1948 and was co-managed by Dr. Basilio Valdes as medical director.
 Nuns of the Missionary Sisters Servants of the Holy Spirit were asked to join its nursing staff during post-war Manila.
 It was then an unnamed hospital.
 The hospital was then bought by the Missionary Sisters Servants of the Holy Spirit from Dr. Casas and Valdes.

-17th President of Philippines Bongbong Marcos was born in 1957 at Our Lady of Lourdes Hospital.